14 of the Most Beautiful Places to Visit in Thailand

 Koh Nang Yuan

-12/16A 15-minute longtail boat ride from Koh Tao brings you to its lesser-known sister island Koh Nang Yuan (both lie north of tranquil Koh Samui, Thailand’s second-largest island), where pristine beach links a trio of rock formations that rise from the sea like sentinels.
-The bays created at the feet of these formations offer world-class diving and snorkelling but for those who prefer to keep their feet dry, take the half-hour hike to one of the island’s peaks – you’ll earn panoramic views that stretch all the way back to Koh Tao.
+11/15A 15-minute longtail-boat ride from Koh Tao lands you on its lesser-known sister isle, Nang Yuan (both lie north of Koh Samui, Thailand’s second-largest island).
+Here, pristine beach links a trio of rock formations that emerge from the sea.
+The bays created by these granite peaks offer world-class diving and snorkelling but those who prefer to keep their feet dry can hike 30 minutes (there and back) to the island’s highest viewpoint for a panorama that stretches all the way back to Koh Tao.

 Image credit: Alamy